MTrabka/SQL-projects/README.md

 - Aggregating with `SUM` to calculate totals per month
 - Computing churn rates (`canceled ÷ active`)
 - Comparing churn trends across segments over time

+### Project 15: CoolTShirts Marketing Attribution

+In this project, I analyzed marketing campaign data for **CoolTShirts** using the `page_visits` table.
+The dataset contained information about user visits, campaigns (`utm_campaign`), sources (`utm_source`), and visited pages.
+The goal was to understand which campaigns bring the most customers and which ones actually lead to purchases.

+**Skills Practiced:**
+- Data exploration with `DISTINCT` and filtering (`WHERE`)
+- Common Table Expressions (`WITH`)
+- First-touch and last-touch attribution queries (`MIN` / `MAX` on timestamp)
+- Grouping and aggregation with `COUNT` and `GROUP BY`
+- Calculating conversion rates using multiple CTEs
+- Making business recommendations from SQL results